 T3’’ will be known by the device by the detection of the 51-multiframe borders during the FCCH acquisition on TS0

 To conclude, As per current GSM operation, after the decoding of SCH, the MS will have knowledge about the overall frame structure, and the Base transceiver station identity code (BSIC).
-For more details, see [6.2-2].After acquisition of EC-SCH, the device acquires the CIoT specific System Information contained in the EC-BCCH.
+For more details, see Tdoc GPC150064 [6.2-2].After acquisition of EC-SCH, the device acquires the CIoT specific System Information contained in the EC-BCCH.

 6.2.2.2.2 Scheduling